 - Wolne sądy (Poland)

-In the project we closely cooperate with Helen Duffy from Human Rights in Practice.
+In the project, we closely cooperate with Helen Duffy from Human Rights in Practice.
 The project is supported by the Romanian National human rights institution.

 FORUM is responsible for the project activities in the Czech Republic and Slovakia.

-Download complete project description:
+Download the complete project description:

 The Rule of Law in Europe for Lawyers (ROLL) project is financially supported by the European Commission, Citizens, Equality, Rights and Values Programme (CERV), under project No. 101084783.